 The “Whats” just can’t get enough information.
 They research, compare and analyze everything before making a decision.
 Show them facts, figures, stats and charts.
 Offer them traditional product brochures to peruse at their leisure and direct them to online resources where they can satisfy their curiosity.

 The “Whys” need a reason for everything.
 In a meeting, they will be your hecklers!
-Knowing this, you can anticipate questions and objections in advance and prepare to have your presentation answer them.
-This group loves FAQs (Frequently Asked Questions) and Q&A (Questions & Answers).
+Knowing this, you can anticipate questions and objections in advance, and prepare to have your presentation answer them.
+This group loves Frequently Asked Questions (FAQs) and Questions & Answers (Q&A).
 They will want to know why one shingle is better than the next or why you’re recommending accessory products.

 Give them a handout of FAQs and encourage them to add to it.
-They’ll also appreciate a chatbox on your website or a Facebook discussion forum where they can ask questions directly of you or their peers.
+They’ll also appreciate a chat box on your website or engaging with you on Facebook where they can ask questions directly of you or their peers.

 For the most part, they’ll count on you for the right information and rationale without question.
-This group responds well to YouTube videos, product demos and software apps like IKO’s RoofViewerTM that can help them visualize the results.
+This group responds well to YouTube videos, product demos and software apps, like the IKO ROOFViewer® Interactive Shingle Selector Tool, which can help them visualize the results.

-Be sure to offer lots of options, in terms of product, color, limited warranty, add-ons, etc. and be exceptionally well informed of all the details.
-They will wonder “what if a hurricane hits and I’m ten years into this warranty instead of that one?” or “what if I get a white roof and the algae-resistant granules don’t work as advertised?”
+Be sure to offer lots of options, in terms of product, color, warranty, add-ons, etc., and be exceptionally well-informed of all the details.
+They will wonder, “What if a hurricane hits, and I’m 10 years into this warranty instead of that one?” or “What if I get a white roof and the algae-resistant granules don’t work as advertised?”
 They anticipate, imagine and hypothesize, so be prepared.

 Focusing on the buyers’ needs is an important step and one that’s often overlooked.
 Let’s discuss it in greater detail.